-Inadequate support: Regarding claims made on Facebook/Instagram: Patients with weakened immune systems, including rheumatic patients, are at higher risk of developing shingles.
+Inadequate support: Certain social media posts incorrectly suggested that the New York Post article showed COVID-19 vaccines caused shingles.
+However, patients with weakened immune systems, including rheumatic patients, are at higher risk of developing shingles.
 The study didn't include a group of unvaccinated rheumatic patients and, therefore, couldn't establish whether shingles in these patients were causally linked to the COVID-19 vaccine or the result of being immunosuppressed.

 FULL CLAIM: “Herpes infections may be a side effect of a COVID-19 vaccine”; “now people are getting herpes from the [COVID-19] shot”